 It might not even be until someone reacts the way we don’t like or want.

-There is a great deal of information on what is emotional development here.
+There is a great deal of information on emotional development thoughout our website here.